boofish/Silhouette-Misc/notes/mpu.md

 ## 2.7 Test run

-Full source code is available at [bare-metal-mpu](code/bare-mpu.tar.xz).
-Import it using IDE, and test run it.
+Full source code is available at [bare-metal-mpu](../programs/bare-mpu/).
+It can be imported by the IDE.
 What it does is:

 - initialize debugging port.
 - initialize MPU.